Deism: History of rationalistic theologies

-Divinity schools in Islamic theology
+In the early 8th century AD, the Indian scholar, mystic, and theologian Ādi Śaṅkara promoted the Advaita Vedānta school of Hindu philosophy, founded by Śaṅkara himself, which incorporated the metaphysical speculation of the Upaniṣads.
+He stressed that the individual soul or ultimate self (ātman) is identical to the eternal, unchanging, and formless Brahman, the Vedic conception of the creator God, who is understood as the real observer and cognizer of the universe.
+Advaita Vedānta also espouses monism, and holds the impersonal Brahman to be unchanging and undifferentiated from the individual self, ātman.

-In the history of Islam, one of the earliest systematic schools of Islamic theology to develop was the Muʿtazila in the mid-8th century CE.
-Muʿtazilite theologians emphasized the use of reason and rational thought, positing that the injunctions of God are accessible through rational thought and inquiry, and affirmed that the Quran was created (makhlūq) rather than co-eternal with God, an affirmation that would develop into one of the most contentious questions in the history of Islamic theology.
+In the mid-8th century AD, the Muʿtazila school emerged as one of the early systematic schools of Islamic theology.
+Its proponents, the Muʿtazilites, emphasized the use of reason and rational thought, positing that the injunctions of Allāh, the Islamic God, are accessible through rational thought and inquiry, and affirmed that the Qurʾān was created (makhlūq) rather than co-eternal with God, an affirmation that would develop into one of the most contentious questions in the history of Islamic theology.

-In the 9th–10th century CE, the Ashʿarī school developed as a response to the Muʿtazila, founded by the 10th-century Muslim scholar and theologian Abū al-Ḥasan al-Ashʿarī.
-Ashʿarītes still taught the use of reason in understanding the Quran, but denied the possibility to deduce moral truths by reasoning.
-This position was opposed by the Māturīdī school; according to its founder, the 10th-century Muslim scholar and theologian Abū Manṣūr al-Māturīdī, human reason is supposed to acknowledge the existence of a creator deity (bāriʾ) solely based on rational thought and independently from divine revelation.
-He shared this conviction with his teacher and predecessor Abū Ḥanīfa al-Nuʿmān (8th century CE), whereas al-Ashʿarī never held such a view.
+In the 9th–10th century AD, the Ashʿarī school, founded by the 10th-century Muslim scholar and theologian Abū al-Ḥasan al-Ashʿarī, developed as a response to the Muʿtazilites.
+Ashʿarītes still taught the use of reason in understanding the Qurʾān, but denied the possibility to deduce moral truths by reasoning.
+This position was opposed by the Māturīdī school; according to its founder, the 10th-century Muslim scholar and theologian Abū Manṣūr al-Māturīdī, human reason is supposed to acknowledge the existence of a creator (bāriʾ) solely based on rational thought and independently from divine revelation.
+He shared this conviction with his teacher and predecessor Abū Ḥanīfa al-Nuʿmān (8th century AD), whereas al-Ashʿarī never held such a view.
 According to the Afghan-American philosopher Sayed Hassan Hussaini, the early schools of Islamic theology and theological beliefs among classical Muslim philosophers are characterized by "a rich color of Deism with a slight disposition toward theism".